-The ITT 576 and 2576 used a common 25-pair Amphenol-type plug, but the cable had just XX wires.
+The ITT 576 and 2576 used a common 25-pair Amphenol-type plug, but the cable had fewer wires.

-No KSU was used, but a common power supply could be used to activate the in-use lights.
+No control unit ("KSU") was used, but a common power supply could be used to activate the in-use lights.

 The big PITA disadvantage of mechanical-hold phones is that only the phone that is used to put a call on hold, can be used to take it off hold.

 The phones have neon lights to indicate ringing, that were powered by the phone lines.
 Normally each phone has one ringer that would ring on just one line.
-ITT offered a "common audible signal" tha tworked for up to three liens.
+ITT offered a "common audible signal" that worked for up to three lines.